nhatbui97/solana-tutorials/03 - Program Derived Address (PDA)/README.md

 Since a PDA can’t sign on its own, you’ll need to use `invoke_signed()` and pass the correct `signers_seeds`

 2. **Complete the `Withdraw` Instruction**
-Allow users to withdraw their deposited SOL from the vault (i.e., from the `BankInfo` PDA).
+Allow users to withdraw their deposited SOL from the vault (i.e., from the Bank Vault PDA).
 We’ve already provided the PDA seeds for this instruction — just plug them in to use `invoke_signed()` properly.

 3. **Implement the `Pause` Instruction**